mahouboy23/IB-notes/Notes week 4.md

 - 1872 suthans
 - Women ran for position of power
 - 1890 they deicded to stick together
-- marchs and other activites like wearing all white, purple that repesented purity
+- march's and other activites like wearing all white, purple that repesented purity
 - Big turning point was world war I
 - women had a lot of important jobs in the war
 - Alice Paul Equal right mouvement